A Clean Surface Wherever You Go

 With a broad user base, we made engagement with the site highly customizable for the user, ranging from low ("Get Smart"), mid-level ("Get Loud") to high ("Get Active").
 While visiting the site, users' actions are counted in the "Progress Pulse," which adds up all of the actions people have taken with Climate Reality's initiatives.
 These simplified metrics allow users to share actions taken across the site with their social networks.

-The site was created in a highly collaborative process between Climate Reality's creative department and local ad agency Made Movement.
+The fully responsive site was created in a highly collaborative process between Climate Reality's creative department and local ad agency Made Movement.
 My role throughout the process involved helping provide creative vision, user experience design, art/photo direction, content creation, and some copywriting.

 Do shit that matters

 Launched in 2011 by Alex and Ana Bogusky, Rob Schuham and John Bielenberg, COMMON connects entrepreneurs, designers and creatives to accelerate socially beneficial businesses and ideas using the power of rule-breaking innovation.
 COMMON's mission is to catalyze a global creative community with the tools, resources and opportunities to design positive social change; all done through the shared values of a collaborative brand.